 Our living room makeover story

 We’ve been giving our living room an almost total makeover.
 It’s unrecognisable from the room that was here when we bought the property.
-Within the first year of moving in we painted over the dated artex ceilings and walls, replaced white vertical blinds with horizontal real oak blinds, removed black iron light fixtures and replaced with spotlighting and hanging pendant lighting over the dining table, ripped up the cheap laminate flooring and put down thicker oak effect planks, removed the old-fashioned stone and concrete fireplace and wall surround, had a log burner installed and installed new skirting boards.
+Within the first year of moving in we painted over the dated artex ceilings and walls, replaced white vertical blinds with horizontal real oak blinds, removed black iron light fixtures and replaced with spotlighting and hanging pendant lighting over the dining table, ripped up the cheap laminate flooring and put down thicker oak effect planks.
+The removal of the old-fashioned stone and concrete fireplace and wall surround made way for a remarkable transformation, creating a stunning and inspiring fireplace setting

 We hated the dated artex, but we only had so much budget so decided to paint it all white and live with it for the time being.
 That time has now ended and we finally had it removed a few weeks ago and the walls and ceilings plastered.
 It took around one week to dry, but then we had a holiday for six days, so we only just got around to painting the room.
 We’ve practically had no living room or dining for over three weeks now!
 We have a living room / dining room in one.